Frequently Asked Questions

 If you plan on coming in alone to rent a firearm you MUST already own a firearm and bring it in with you to the range.

-Must use in range ammunition for all rental guns
+Must use in range ammunition for all rental guns purchased at time of rental

 Absolutely.
 Training is highly recommended.
 We offer introductory safety and marksmanship skills training, intermediate training, and advanced firearms training for civilians on all types of firearms.
 Instructors are all experienced, certified and easy to work with.
 Even if you are a long-time shooter, you might be surprised at the things you may never have heard or thought of.
 Taking a class is a great way to move past being a competent shooter to become a great marksman.